HMS Brilliant (1891)

-HMS Brilliant was an Apollo-class cruiser of the British Royal Navy which served from 1893 to 1918 in various colonial posts and off the British Isles as a hastily converted minelayer during the First World War.
+HMS Brilliant was an Apollo-class cruiser of the British Royal Navy which served from 1893 to 1918 in various colonial posts and off the British Isles during the First World War.

 Operational history

+Brilliant arrived at Portsmouth from Chatham Dockyard in March 1900, and was placed in the Fleet reserve.

-Brilliant was commissioned at Portsmouth on 1 October 1901 by Captain Hugh Pigot Williams, for service with the Cruiser Squadron.
+She was commissioned at Portsmouth on 1 October 1901 by Captain Hugh Pigot Williams, for service with the Cruiser Squadron.
 In May 1902 she was taken into Portsmouth for a refit, and on 16 August that year she took part in the fleet review held at Spithead for the coronation of King Edward VII.
 The following month she visited the Aegean Sea with other ships of her squadron for combined manoeuvres with the Mediterranean Fleet, returning to Portsmouth in October.
-Late that year she was ordered back to Gibraltar for temporary service in the Mediterranean to protect British interests in Morocco.
+Late that year she was ordered back to Gibraltar for temporary service in the Mediterranean to protect British interests in Morocco, and in early February 1903 visited Las Palmas.